-The obvious and most popular option is to use them on lamps, but a heater would work well, as well as certain coffee machines or maybe even a radio that's set to play as soon as it's given power.
+The obvious and most popular option is to use them on lamps, but a heater would work well, as well as certain coffee machines.
+Maybe even a radio that's set to play as soon as it's given power.
 It's worth having a look around your house to see what you've already got plugged into the wall because you might find a few ideas that you hadn't thought of before.
 Again, a lot of this is about the joys of experimentation.

 SmartThings Multipurpose Sensor

 What we really like about it, though, is that it will sense when the door in question experiences any kind of handling which it refers to as 'activity' rather than opening and closing.
 So, for example, if it's on your front door, it will tell you when the postman's been or when someone's knocked because of the vibrations, and that can be handy to know if you're out in the garden or listening to loud music.

 SmartThings Motion Sensor

 The Motion Sensor is fairly straightforward.
 Like the MPS, it also doubles as a temperature sensor, but the real trick with it is working out where in your house to put it for the best results.
 This largely depends on what you'd like it to trigger; lights, music, heating.
 It can tell the difference between presence and movement and you can get it to keep things on or off for a limited about of time after it senses something.

 It depends on the kind of house you live in but, for us, we found we could tie most functions to it when we place it in hallways either at the top or the bottom of some stairs.
 These positions seemed to represent a general shorthand for coming down in the morning or trips out to the bathroom during the night, but there's plenty of other scenarios.
 The 2018 edition has also been redesigned with a magnetic ball mount, so you can change the tilt angle for a wider view range to detect motion and trigger automated events.